apache/druid/docs/querying/sql-functions.md

 ## DS_GET_QUANTILE

-Returns the quantile estimate corresponding to `fraction` from a Quantiles sketch.
+Returns the quantile estimate corresponding to the fraction from a Quantiles sketch.

 * **Syntax:** `DS_GET_QUANTILE(expr, fraction)`
 * **Function type:** Scalar, sketch